-Trainees will learn to effectively use hybrid computers that use CPUs and GPUs concurrently deep learning.
+Trainees will learn to effectively use hybrid computers that use CPUs and GPUs concurrently for deep learning.
 We will introduce TensorFlow’s Data management API and learn how to use the CPU for data preparation while the GPU performs AI computations.

 About the Speaker